 We know that it’s not always easy to fit reading into an already jam-packed schedule.
 Never fear, because we’ve got 7 great tips that should help.

-Read in topics
+Read in design topics

 Get more bang for your buck by reading around a topic, rather than jumping to and from subjects.
 After a few books on closely-related subjects, you’ll have exponentially expanded your knowledge.

 Alternate fun and serious reading

 Don’t feel like the only books worth reading are really serious, technical ones.
 You’ll burn out if you don’t mix up the books you like and ones you feel you ‘should’ read.